 - Lisa Kruse, Sociology & Criminal Justice

 - Christa Kiersch, Management

 - Greg Ormes, Communication Studies

 - Barrett Klein, Biology

 This is the first in a series of stories profiling the winners.

 Started at UWL: Fall 2013

-Courses: “I teach upper level criminal justice courses — Introduction to Criminal Justice, Law & Society, Surveillance & Society, as well as statistics, Introduction to Sociology and Sociological Theory.”
+Courses: “— Introduction to Criminal Justice, Law & Society, Surveillance & Society, as well as statistics, Introduction to Sociology and Sociological Theory.”

 Background: “Prior to UWL, I taught classes in sociology at Western Michigan University and ran the open access digital repository through the library at the university.
 Before teaching at WMU, I was an academic advisor at Eastern Michigan University and a research assistant for renowned critical criminologist Dr. Gregg Barak.”